A Solution to a Problem

 The oil has been used in soaps and candles for over a hundred years, so it's move to the cosmetic industry was both a logical and commercial one.

 Because it's virtually fragrance-free, after it has been deodorized, it's used in products for those with eczema and psoriasis as a gentle skin conditioner.

 Cottonseed Oil as a Bio-Diesel

 In common with other vegetable oils, it can be used in a diesel vehicle as a bio-fuel.

 In the UK, we had a diesel truck in which we used ordinary vegetable cooking oil in place of diesel.
-This trend had become so popular, people were buying the old cooking oil from fish and chip restaurants, filtering out the bits of batter and using it in their diesel vehicles.
+This trend had become so popular, people were buying the old cooking oil from fish and chip restaurants, filtering out the bits of fried batter and using it in their diesel vehicles.
 Any restaurant that uses a deep fat fryer will be looking for a way of getting rid of the old oil, and possibly making money by doing so.

 Although most people think of oil coming in a manageable kitchen sized bottle, for commercial use, this can be bought in 200 liters (55 US gallons).
 Prices vary, but you can buy it as used oil from a restaurant, expect to pay anywhere from $40-$90 per barrel.

 As an organic coconut farmer in Brazil, I came across cottonseed oil when I was looking for information about natural insecticides.
 I had used it before in cooking but never as a pesticide.
 Although most oils can be used on plants as a deterrent to insects, cottonseed oil is considered the best of the commonly available oils because of the naturally occurring toxin gossypol (see explanation below).